 The major difference between a five-year financial model and a capital improvement plan (5yrFM&CIP) versus a traditional five-year capital improvement plan (5yr CIP) is that the 5yrFM&CIP lists anticipated revenues and identifies which projects are "funded" and which projects lack funding.
-The FY26-30 5-yrFM&CIP line-item details (fold-out sheets) contained at the end of the document identify unfunded projects by the gray shading of the rows.
+The FY26-30 5-yrFM&CIP line-item details (fold-out sheets) identify unfunded projects by the gray shading of the rows.
 Examples of projects not projected or underfunded for funding are listed below: